JalalSayed1/Password-generator/README.md

 # What did I learn from this:

- - Using String, random, sys and pyperclip Python modules.
+ - Using String, random, sys and pyperclip python modules.
- - List comprehension Python.
+ - List comprehension in python.